 - This Bloomberg piece “Bland New World” is a meticulously-researched dive into the millenial DTC brands who arm themselves with generic branding (to take on The Man).
 6/24/2021.

 The Wikipedia page for Alexandra Petri.
-I love (80% admire, 20% envy) her.
 She was the youngest WaPo columnist in 2010, lost Jeopardy and wrote about it, and has had a bazillion frivolous projects to her name (also, her roommate at Harvard was Megan Amram).
 She once wrote “My goal is to be weirder than everyone else and hope that no one stops me.
 So far no one has.”
 Great Reddit AMA here.
-I have jealous admiration of her life and brain!!
+I think her life is cool!
 6/24/2021.

 “Nostalgia Is a Hell of a Drug,” on Gawker’s imminent return, this time led by Leah Finnegan (from The Outline, RIP).
 6/24/2021.

 The seven-year-old Reddit AMA of double-dick dude.
 6/24/2021.

 If you’re bored enough to scroll through this you should instead scroll through Wikipedia’s List of Common Misconceptions so you can become an “aaactually” guy.
 6/22/2021.